|Living with Adult ADHD||ADHD in Women||Apps & Tools|

 ADHD and Monogamy: How Many Relationships Do ADD Adults and Teens Need?

-"Can an adult or teen with ADHD be satisfied with only one relationship, when dating or married, or does they require more than just one person can possibly give?"
+"Can an adult with ADHD be satisfied with only one relationship, or does she require more than what just one person can possibly give?"

 Yes, adults and teens with attention deficit hyperactivity disorder (ADHD) can remain in one monogamous relationship while dating or married.
 While ADHD brings an additional set of challenges into a relationship, the challenges do not need to be considered overwhelming.